nagorelarranaga/MUndua/README.md

 In the folder, open the .sln file (Microsoft Visual Studio will open it).
 Once inside, click on "Windows Local Debugger".
 And then you can play this game.

+  Note:
+  The main folder must be named "MUndua" and inside it, there must be a folder named "sdlExamplesVcWS".
+If this is not the case, it can sometimes cause problems.